 Here, we select some of the most unusual ‘countries which don’t exist’, places you may never have heard of, but can travel with us to explore.
 It takes ‘off the beaten track’ to a new level entirely.

 Transdniestr, or Transnistria, is a breakaway state the size of Dallas, Texas, within Moldova between the River Dniestr and the Ukrainian border.
 Once part of the Soviet Union, its population of 500,000 decided to declare independence once the Cold War ended, sparking war with Moldova.
-Things are peaceful now but the two states eye each other cautiously from across the border.
-Ethnically it has far more ties with Russia, and you will hear Russian being spoken here.
+Things are peaceful now, but the two states eye each other cautiously from across the border.
+Ethnically, it has far more ties with Russia, and you will hear Russian being spoken here.
 The capital, Tiraspol, is a rather odd but intriguing place where the Soviet Union doesn’t seem to have quite died and is fascinating to explore for an insight into what life was once like behind the Iron Curtain.
 Take a look at the following article to find out a little more: Meet the people of a Soviet country which doesn’t exist.

-At one time, Abkhazia was most famous as a getaway for the Russian elite – a jewel in the crown of the Russian Riviera where old villas once used by the KGB still remain.
+At one time, Abkhazia was most famous as a getaway for the Russian elite – a jewel in the crown of the Russian Riviera, where old villas once used by the KGB still remain.

-Surrounded by stunning landscape and located between the Black Sea and the lush foothills of the lower Caucasus, the former USSR state which, following a messy war with neighbouring Georgia now claims to be a separate country, recognised by no-one else except South Ossetia.
+Surrounded by stunning landscape and located between the Black Sea and the lush foothills of the lower Caucasus, the former USSR state, which, following a messy war with neighbouring Georgia, now claims to be a separate country, recognised by no one else except South Ossetia.
 Again, it’s a country which doesn’t exist.
 Today’s intrepid travellers, whilst few, can enjoy the subtropical climate of the coastal region, whilst the highlands still harbour the best of traditional culture, with shepherds looking after their flocks deep within the mountains and offer great hiking opportunities for those willing to get even further off the beaten track.
 Have a read of Fordor’s 12 things to know about the renegade republic of Abkhazia for some great insights and imagery.

 Somaliland is a different kettle of fish to its anarchic and unruly neighbour to the south, Somalia.
 As the rest of the country descended into a horrible civil war in the 1990s, the former British colony of Somaliland quietly snuck away and declared its independence and has enjoyed a largely peaceful existence ever since (Read, When is a nation not a nation – a long, but fascinating article from The Guardian).

-Despite doing all the right things – stable government, rule of law, establishing an army – no-one has yet recognised it as an independent country, which seems slightly unfair seeing as it’s doing a far better job at administering its territory than Somalia proper.
-Tucked away in this remote part of the Horn of Africa you can find some of the continent’s best rock art, wander through the old Ottoman quarter of Berbera and explore the lively markets of Hargeisa, meeting friendly traders glad to welcome tourists to their country.
+Despite doing all the right things – stable government, rule of law, establishing an army – no one has yet recognised it as an independent country, which seems slightly unfair, seeing as it’s doing a far better job at administering its territory than Somalia proper.
+Tucked away in this remote part of the Horn of Africa, you can find some of the continent’s best rock art, wander through the old Ottoman quarter of Berbera and explore the lively markets of Hargeisa, meeting friendly traders glad to welcome tourists to their country.

-We have two trips which take in Somaliland, the African country which doesn’t exist; Our 13-day, Djibouti, the Danakil Depression and Somaliland adventure and our 10 day The Horn of Africa – Djibouti and Somaliland trip.
+We have two trips which take in Somaliland, the African country which doesn’t exist; our 13-day, Djibouti, the Danakil Depression and Somaliland adventure and our 10-day The Horn of Africa – Djibouti and Somaliland trip.

 Stretching almost 100,000 square miles from Morocco to West Africa, Western Sahara is a sparsely populated ‘no-man’s land’, a wild, windswept, pristine desert traversed by nomadic tribes with their camels and livestock who follow traditional lives almost as much as their ancestors did, albeit with a few nods to modernity.
 Whilst the land is as beautiful as it is unforgiving, that’s not the only reason that tourism here is practically unheard of.
 Instead, like many countries, the reasons are more complicated.

-If you’d like to venture into one of the world’s least visited areas, join us on our 13-day Morocco and Western Sahara trip as we travel through this disputed region almost to West Africa.
+If you’d like to venture into one of the world’s least-visited areas, join us on our 13-day Morocco and Western Sahara trip as we travel through this disputed region almost to West Africa.

 We specialise in unusual destinations and traditional, often tribal cultures and offer some of the most exciting and ground-breaking small group adventure tours and tailor-made trips on the planet.
-If you’d like to know about destinations in Africa, Asia Europe and Latin America, places on the wild frontiers of travel, do get in touch.
+If you’d like to know about destinations in Africa, Asia, Europe and Latin America, places on the wild frontiers of travel, do get in touch.

 Telephone 01473 328 546 or e-mail us using our contact page.